kwan22/consistency/science.md

   <img src="./media/science/7a_flag1_dashattack.webp" width="480"/>  <img src="./media/science/7a_flag1_dashattack_window.png" height="270"/> <br>
 > Nominal frame data for the right dash as a function of prior wallbounce timing when starting the updash from the ground.
 Frame 0 is the last frame of dash, frames 1-6 are dash attack leninecy.

 The exact frame data here depends on subpixels so only nominal values are given, but regardless, the windows will be large.
 Furthermore, the timings are commonly performed timings: dash attack leniency and peak wallbounce height timings are commonly used in many places.
-I am well-veresed in them and they take no additional brain space.
+I am well-versed in them and they take no additional brain space.
 By comparison, with the optimal super before the updash to save 0.1-0.2, the frame data becomes some combination of:
 - tighter: most likely a faster y-speed while aiming the right dash
 - more arbitrary: either jump on some arbitrary mid-late extension frame to line up the wallbounce peak height, or right dash at some arbitrary position along the wallbounce trajectory
 - less normalized: add variables in the extension timing of the super and subsequent updash